 - Provides securities litigation advice and counsel to public and labor pension funds throughout the US.

-- Provides counsel to those subject to federal civil rights violations.
+- Provides counsel on alleged federal civil rights violations.

 - Provided general counsel on benefit administration to a $38 billion public pension fund.

 - Served on the litigation teams that recovered over $8 billion for investors in the matters of In re Worldcom, In re McKesson representing the NYS Common Retirement Fund.